WeDevelop-ARG/ui-ux-training-program/content/block-5/prototyping-and-product-evaluation.md

 - From Prototype to Product: Ensuring Your Solution is Feasible and Viable: https://www.interaction-design.org/literature/article/from-prototype-to-product-ensuring-your-solution-is-feasible-and-viable (article)

 ### Wrap-up

 Don't forget to ask any question you have.
 Also, contact Agos to get in touch with team members and learn how we use the things you just learned.

 ### Bonus

-There are other ways of performing user testing: remote and unmoderated.
-Here's an example:
+- Usability testing with minors: https://www.nngroup.com/videos/usability-testing-minors/ (video)
+- Unmoderated User Tests: How and Why to Do Them: https://www.nngroup.com/articles/unmoderated-usability-testing/ (article)

-- Unmoderated Remote Usability Testing (URUT: https://www.interaction-design.org/literature/article/unmoderated-remote-usability-testing-urut-every-step-you-take-we-won-t-be-watching-you (article)
+- Tools for Unmoderated Usability Testing: https://www.nngroup.com/articles/unmoderated-user-testing-tools/ (article)